ashrafyahya/RAG_llamaindex_chroma_groq/FEATURES_DOCUMENTATION.md

    - System prompt with strict retrieval guidelines

 **Quality Control:**
-- Similarity threshold: 0.70 (70%)
+- **Distance threshold: 0.7** (ChromaDB uses cosine distance where lower = more similar)
+- Documents with distance > 0.7 are rejected as not relevant enough
-- If documents don't meet the threshold, returns: "I don't have enough information to answer this question."
+- If documents exceed the threshold, returns: "I don't have enough information to answer this question."
 - System prompt enforces strict adherence to provided context only

 ---